Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 A short lecture at the start introduces theoretical background topics in molecular simulations, such as force fields, thermodynamic ensembles, and typical system requirements.

-The hands-on component walks students through the three main aspects of practical molecular simulation via a simple protein.
+The hands-on component walks students through the three main aspects of practical molecular simulation via a simple protein, using the GROMACS software.
 This includes pre-processing input files, running energy minimization, and equilibrating the system.
-Students visualise the resulting trajectories using VMD and analyse the outputs using in-build GROMACS commands and Xmgrace.
+Students visualise the resulting trajectories using VMD[@vmd] and analyse the outputs using in-build GROMACS[@gromacs] commands and Xmgrace.[@xmgrace]

-[//]: # (cite VMD, GROMACS and Xmgrace)

 ## Session 3